 The Center has an established process for determining fair values.
 Fair value is based upon quoted market prices, where available.
 If listed prices or quotes are not available, fair value is based upon internally developed models or processes that use primarily market-based or independently-sourced market data, including interest rate yield curves, option volatilities and third party information.
-There have been no changes in methodologies used at June 30, 2014 and 2013.
+There have been no changes in methodologies used at June 30, 2015 and 2014.

 Valuation adjustments may be made to ensure that financial instruments are recorded at fair value.
 Furthermore, while the Center believes its valuation methods are appropriate and consistent with other market participants, the use of different methodologies, or assumptions, to determine the fair value of certain financial instruments could result in a different estimate of fair value at the reporting date.
-Generally accepted accounting principles have a three-level valuation hierarchy for fair value measurements.
+Accounting principles generally accepted in the United States of America have a three-level valuation hierarchy for fair value measurements.
 A financial instrument's categorization within the valuation hierarchy is based upon the lowest level of input that is significant to the fair value measurement.